Well, Fox News has got a story they're running right now that the majority of Americans still oppose Obamacare, and that's not going to change.

 It's a PR campaign.

-You know, me, mayor of Realville, I believe In substance.
+You know, me, Mayor of Realville, I believe in substance, real achievement, not buzz and PR.

 And it just amazes me the number of people on our side.